 Herring finally succumbed totally to acting and won her first role in the 1979 film Roller Boogie.
 Roles on Ten Speed and Brown Shoe, Quincy, M.E., Tucker’s Witch, Matt Houston, The New Mike Hammer, Hotel, Airwolf and many other prime time series followed.

-Herring entered daytime in 1987 as librarian Lucy Coe on General Hospital.
+The actress entered daytime in 1987 as librarian Lucy Coe on General Hospital.
 Lucy was not at all what she seemed, which was a quiet, plain librarian.
-Viewers soon learned that Lucy was one hot babe.
-During the course of the show, the glamorous Lucy married five times: to Tony Jones, Alan Quartermaine, Scott Baldwin, Rex Stanton, and Kevin Colliins.
+Viewers soon learned that this was one hot babe.
+During the course of the show, the glamorous Port Charles citizen married five times: to Tony Jones, Alan Quartermaine, Scott Baldwin, Rex Stanton, and Kevin Colliins.
 She also managed to wind up without her clothes at the end of every Nurses’ Ball.

 In 1992, Herring left General Hospital and took a role on Days of Our Lives as Lisanne Gardner.
 The role proved disappointing, and Herring asked to be released from her contract.
 Six months after she left, she returned to General Hospital.
 Herring stayed with General Hospital until 1997, when she moved over to Port Charles, the GH spinoff.
 She was with Port Charles until its cancellation in 2003.
 Regarding her role as Lucy, Herring told interviewer Michael Fairman: "I never had closure with Lucy.
 What has been really hard...people would come up to me and say, 'Why on earth are you not back on GH as Lucy?' ...So many people come up and blame you for not being there.
 The closure would be to finish up Lucy and have her go back to Paris, or whatever."